 If you like the idea of increasing employee buy-in to the financial health of your company, but are more interested in short-term incentives than long-term savings plans, consider sharing your profits through cash payouts, or offering bonuses based on performance.
 Both of these financial incentives are taxed as part of employee income (unlike most retirement contributions), but they offer much greater flexibility to employers.
 With cash profit sharing, employers reward employee productivity by providing a predetermined cut of company profits in the form of cash, a check, or, in some cases, company stock, usually on an annual basis.

-One common downside to this kind of profit sharing, however, is that employees often have little understanding of how their contributions to the company impact its profitability, weakening the link between performance and incentives.
+One common downside to this kind of profit sharing is that the impact of employees’ contributions on the company’s profitability are often not clearly communicated to employees, weakening the link between performance and incentives.
 One essential component of operating a bonus plan successfully is to pair it with open-book management, sharing your financials and strategic goals with your staff so that they understand clearly how their performance adds or detracts from the overall business.
 With well-designed bonus plans, employers set clear goals and expectations for their employees, and reward those who meet their goals with one or more bonus payments throughout a given year.